Last Updated April 30, 2021

 The Nature Island, Dominica is renowned for its unspoiled natural beauty.
 Its standard of living is pretty high, especially when compared to other countries in the region.

-In exchange for $100,000, you can get your hands on a Dominica passport – there isn’t much more to it than that.
+There is also the other more standard CBI option where in exchange for $100,000, you can get your hands on a Dominica passport – there isn’t much more to it than that.
 It’s a straightforward CBI passport, some might even call it basic.

 Of course, you must take these, and other Dominica’s rewards, with a generous pinch of salt – the citizenship by investment lobby is powerful indeed.

-Dominica is a great option for several different kinds of people.
+Dominica citizenship is a great option for several different kinds of people.
 If you have bad visa-free travel on your current passport, for example, a Dominica passport will grant you access to over 135+ countries.

 In this article, we will cover everything you need to know about Dominica’s citizenship by investment program, so you can decide if this country’s passport might be the right one for you.